Join the cello studio!

 Only so much can happen in 30 - 60 minute weekly lessons.
 The work that students (with parents as partners for young students) put in at home determines how much they will achieve!
 This includes setting aside time to listen to and sing the music they will learn.
 If the student is a child, I ask that a parent is present for each lesson as they will be learning how to be at home practice partners.

 I ask that all students (and parents) come to my studio for lessons.
 I have worked hard to create a space that is conducive to focused learning, has all of the materials and resources needed, and has a piano so that students can practice playing alongside an accompanist.
-There is a couch for parents and a toy chest for younger siblings.

 I get that this can feel like a big undertaking and I'm sure you have questions!
 Reach out today with any questions you have and I would love to provide more detail.
 If you are interested in cello lessons for you or your child, I like to schedule an informal meeting at my studio to provide a feel for who I am and what lessons will look like.